gopheracademy/gopheracademy-web/content/advent-2018/go-arrow.md

 This also means that:

 - the vast majority of the analysis pipelines are written in Python;
-- it is not completely straightforward to migrate parts of these pipelines to other languages, in an adiabatic and piecewise process.
+- it is not completely straightforward to migrate parts of these pipelines to other languages, in a smooth and piecewise process.

 So why would anyone use Go for this?